tinkerhub/stackup-teamplate/README.md

 # Contact Manager
 Long Description about project.
 This project do that.
 This project is awesome...
 ## Team members
-1. Akhil [Embed personal github URL]
+1. Akhil [github link]
-2. Allen [Embed perosnal github URL]
+2. Allen
+3. Rayan
 ## Team Id
 retr0
 ## Link to product walkthrough